-Don't forget—it might snow!
-If so, grab your sled, bundle up, and get ready to to sled a hill or two.
+If there's still snow(or more arrives) grab your sled, bundle up, and get ready to to sled a hill or two.
 If you're not sure where to go, check out our list of great sledding spots in NYC.

 Or Head for the Hills for Snowtubing!